Morio Higaonna: Promoting Goju-ryu across the world

 In April 1967, Morio Higaonna Sensei assumed the position of karate Shihan (Teacher) in the Nihon University College of Humanities and Sciences.

-In May 1968, Morio Higaonna Sensei accepted an invitation by the YMCA and traveled to Spokane in the US to conduct a series of demonstrations and lectures on the subject of karate.
-The trip was a success and Morio Sensei received an award from the Mayor of Spokane for his well-acclaimed efforts to promote karate in the US.
+In May 1968, Higaonna accepted an invitation by the YMCA and traveled to Spokane in the US to conduct a series of demonstrations and lectures on the subject of karate.
+The trip was a success, and Higaonna received an award from the Mayor of Spokane for his well-acclaimed efforts to promote karate in the US.

-On 10 October 1970, Morio Higaonna was invited to represent Goju-Ryu Karatedo at a special demonstration, during the first World Karate Tournament organised by WUKO.
-This event took place in the Tokyo Budokan in Japan.
-Morio Sensei received a special letter of appreciation from WUKO for his demonstration.
+On 10 October 1970, Higaonna was invited to represent Okinawan Goju-Ryu Karate-do at a special demonstration, during the first World Karate Tournament organized by the World Union Karate Organization (WUKO).
+This event took place at the Tokyo Budokan in Japan.
+Higaonna received a special letter of appreciation from WUKO for his demonstration.

-Morio Higaonna Sensei was once again invited to demonstrate in the Third World Karate Tournament organised by WUKO in 1972.
-Once again Morio Sensei received a special letter of appreciation from the organisers.
+Higaonna was once again invited to demonstrate at the Third World Karate Tournament organized by WUKO in 1972.
+Once again Higaonna received a special letter of appreciation from the organizers.

-In May, 1975 Morio Higaonna Sensei accepted an invitation by the French Karate Association to conduct a teaching tour in France for younger practitioners as well as for Yudansha (black-belt) practitioners.
-In 1977, Morio Higaonna Sensei was once again invited to teach in France by the French Karate Association.
+In May 1975, Higaonna accepted an invitation by the French Karate Association to conduct a teaching tour in France for younger practitioners as well as for Yudansha (black belt) practitioners.
+In 1977, Higaonna was once again invited to teach in France by the French Karate Association.

 In July 1979, Higaonna founded the International Okinawan Goju-Ryu Karate-do Federation (IOGKF) in Poole, England.
 He was 7th Dan at the time, through Eiichi Miyazato.
+Higaonna himself sought out and received permission from the Miyagi (Chojun) family for the use of the Miyagi family crest in the IOGKF logo.

-In 1980, Higaonna married a US student, Alanna Stevens, and their son Eric was born in November that year.
+In 1980, Higaonna married Alanna Stevens and their son Seigi Eric was born in November 1981.
 The family lived in Okinawa from May 1981 to May 1985, then in Tokyo from 1985 to 1987.